The Bakersfield Californian: History

 Alfred Harrell published the paper until his death in 1946.
 His widow Virginia M. Harrell then served as president of the Bakersfield California Corporation until she died in 1954.
 At that time their daughter, Bernice Harrell Chipman, assumed the position of president.
 She died in 1967.
 Berenice Fritts Koerber, granddaughter of Alfred Harrell, then became company president.
 Two years later Alfred Harrell was indicated by the California Press Association into the California Newspaper Hall of Fame.

 In 1983, the Bakersfield Californian Building on Eye Street was placed on the National Register of Historic Places.
 In 1984, the paper completed construction of a $21 million publishing facility.
 The Harrell-Fritts Publishing Center was located at a business center near Meadows Field.
 Koerber died in 1988.
 At that time the paper had a daily circulation of 81,000.

 In January 1989, Virginia F. Moorhouse, daughter of Berenice Koerber, was elected chairman and president of The Bakersfield Californian.
 In December 2014, Virginia "Ginny" Cowenhoven, daughter of Virginia F. "Ginger" Moorhouse, was named associate publisher, the fifth generation of the Harrell-Fritts family to serve in a leadership position at the media company.

 On June 3, 2019, after 122 years of family ownership, the paper announced a deal with Canadian newspaper executive Steven Malkowitz to sell the paper to Sound News Media.
 The sale closed on July 1, whereupon printing operations in Bakersfield ceased and were moved to Antelope Valley, where Sound News Media owns the Antelope Valley Press.
 The Harrell-Fritts family retained ownership of The Harrell-Fritts Printing Press Building located at 3700 Pegasus Drive and The Historic Californian building at 1707 Eye St.

 In September 2024, the newspaper announced it would cease publishing print editions on Sundays and Mondays.
 The paper will also transition from carrier to postal delivery.
-In March 2025, the paper relocated it's office to the first floor of the Cal Twin Towers at 4900 California Avenue, Suite 100-A.
+In March 2025, the paper relocated its office to the first floor of the Cal Twin Towers at 4900 California Avenue, Suite 100-A.